stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/matlab.md

     ```
     -----------------------------------------------------------------------
     WARNING: running MATLAB directly on login nodes is not supported.
 Please
-    make sure you request an interactive session on a compute node with "sdev"
+    make sure you request an interactive session on a compute node with "sh_dev"
     for instance) before launching MATLAB interactively.
     -----------------------------------------------------------------------
     ```